seven1m/lydia/README.md

 I may turn this into a gem someday.
 For now, you'll have to download the source and build:

     rake build

-You'll need Ruby 1.9.2+ and the "parslet" gem installed.

 ## Usage